benjyongzh/where-atm-sg/README.md

 - react-google-maps API and customizing its styling
 - Mobile-first web design
 - Google Maps API prominence algorithm
+- Identifying similar addresses can only be done via GMaps' PlaceDetail API or via a 3rd-party API like Placekey, unless I reinvent the wheel for this

 ## To-do list

 - focus on mobile ui first. atmlist only apply for desktop versions, with list on left side as a drawer
-- cull similar ATM overlaps (find atms with same brand group and similar address (same block etc) or close to each other filter out all except closest one.
-Or maybe use API's prominence indexing)
 - Removing API key from client side. react-dotenv?
 - while scrolling atmlist, beyond 20 items, re-search API for next 20 items.
+- map styling
 - click on map to set searchlocation?
-- Place Detail required?
-To get proper address and directions(?)
+- Use placeDetail for directions(?)
 - Loading animations for buttons and lists
 - Display error messages.
 Proper error handling of form submissions for nulls etc
 - sanitization and validation of addressInput for search
-- using user's location, navigator.geolocation
+- using user's location, navigator.geolocation(?)

 ## Problem